 We leave the details to the reader.)

 We next aim to prove a version of the ``weak independence theorem."
-To formulate this, we need the following strengthening of Lemma 4.1:
+To formulate this, we need the following strengthening of Lemma \ref{3-ccoheir}:

 \begin{lemma} Let $p(x)$ be a type over $M$.
 Then there is some global extension $q(x)$ of $p(x)$ so that, for all tuples $b \in \mathbb{M}$ if $c \in \mathbb{M}$ with $c \models q(x)|_{Mb}$, then for any $a \in \mathbb{M}$ there is $a' \equiv_{Mc}a$ with $a' \in \mathbb{M}$ so that $\mathrm{tp}(a'c/Mb)$ extends to a canonical coheir of $\mathrm{tp}(a'c/M)=\mathrm{tp}(ac/M)$.
 So in particular, $q(x)$ is a canonical coheir of $p(x)$. \end{lemma}